-in their 2016/2017 corporate reporting review the FRC UK also discusses the importance of following 'the spirit as well as the letter' of any reporting standards (FRC UK, 2017b).
+In their 2016/2017 corporate reporting review the FRC UK also discusses the importance of following 'the spirit as well as the letter' of any reporting standards (FRC UK, 2017b).

 What is needed is an institution to monitor the framework for strengths, weaknesses, opportunities and threats, and a set of principles to shape the framework going forward.
 An institution should be held accountable to deliver reliable, cost-effective and timely information that meets the needs of users and to collect feedback on when the system is not working.
 Without this guidance, the system will remain fragmented, with 'all substantive financial reporting requirements' appearing in 'sector or entity-specific legislation' (Foss, 2012, p.
 3).
 This leaves regulators (such as the NZX, FMA and Charities Services in the private sector and Treasury and DIA in the public sector) trying to fill gaps through the provision of additional non-financial guidance.
+This is discussed in greater detail in key recommendation 1 of Section 8.

-Key finding 2: The legislation has some built-in flexibility (but ministerial approval is required).
+Key finding 2: The legislation has some built-in flexibility, but ministerial approval is required.